-I had a P.E teacher in high school who was a real hard-ass.
+I had this P.E teacher in high school who was a real hard-ass.

 Let's call him Mr. M.